 Views from every angle

 Quay Quarter Tower will be an experience-rich environment for people, enabled by digital technologies.
-We are guiding AMP Capital through the process, identifying a broad range of experiences that different users might desire, including tenant organisations, their staff and visitors.
+We guided AMP Capital through the process, identifying a broad range of experiences that different users might desire, including tenant organisations, their staff and visitors.

 As with the precinct development as a whole, the aim is to enable high levels of amenity and wellbeing for the people that will call Quay Quarter home, during work hours and beyond.